DOCUVESTA/la-prairie-luxury-skincare-makeup-analysis/README.md

 <br>

 ### Notion: La Prairie Regional Website Analysis public web page
-A document with a brief history on the brand, along with insights and opportunities for La Prairie products and website development
+A document with a brief history of the brand, along with insights and opportunities for La Prairie products and website development
 </details>
 <details closed>
 <summary>Preview</summary>